 A.10.
 Yes.
 The federal government has always maintained an open dialogue on safe drinking water and wastewater issues within First Nation communities and leaders.
 AANDC met with the leadership of regional First Nation organizations on the legislation and on the options for developing regulations.
 These discussions included issues and concerns regarding the former Bill S-11 and how the new legislation could be modified to address those concerns.

 In addition, a series of engagement sessions on a proposed approach to legislation took place with First Nation communities, regional First Nation organizations and provincial/territorial officials in 2009.
 Each First Nation community across the country was invited to send both a political and technical representative to attend the engagement sessions held from February to March 2009.
 In total, the engagement sessions involved the participation of 544 First Nation individuals.
 Those not attending the sessions were invited to submit written comments on a legislative framework.
 In addition, support was provided to regional First Nation organizations to develop regional impact analyses.

 These outreach efforts demonstrate the Government of Canada's commitment to work with willing partners to achieve the goal of better water quality on First Nation lands.

-Q.13.
-Does the proposed legislation include provisions to protect water sources on reserve?
+Q.11.
+Does the legislation include provisions to protect water sources on reserve?

-A.14.
-No. The proposed legislation will not impose provincial or territorial water allocation or licensing laws on First Nation lands.
+A.12.
+No. The legislation will not impose provincial or territorial water allocation or licensing laws on First Nation lands.